SquareGPS/navixy-api/docs/backend-api/how-to/getting-pushes.md

 Project settings -> Cloud messaging -> Cloud Messaging API (Legacy) -> Add server key
 2. Contact our support team (support@navixy.com) with the server key, platform (Android/iOS) and your app's name.
 3. We will provide you with the application for an API call to bind your app.
-4. Get the push token of your app from Google Play Market or AppStore.
+4. Get the push token of your app from Google Play Market or App Store.
 5. Then use the [push_token/bind](../resources/commons/user/session/push_token.md#bind) API call from your app.
 Substitute the push token and received from our support team application ID into it.

 ***